History of male homosexuality: The Renaissance

 During the Renaissance, wealthy cities in northern Italy—Florence and Venice in particular—were renowned for their widespread practice of same-sex love, engaged in by a considerable part of the male population and constructed along with the classical pattern of Greece and Rome.
 But even as many of the male population were engaging in same-sex relationships, the authorities, under the aegis of the Officers of the Night, were prosecuting, fining, and imprisoning a good portion of that population.
 Many of the prominent artists who defined the Renaissance such as Michelangelo and Leonardo da Vinci are believed to have had relationships with men.
 The decline of this period of relative artistic and erotic freedom was precipitated by the rise to power of the moralizing monk Girolamo Savonarola.

 In England, gay brothels have been recorded dating back to the early 17th century.
 Geoffrey Chaucer's "The Pardoner's Tale" centered around an enigmatic and deceptive character who is also at one point described as "a gelding or a mare", suggesting that the narrator thought the Pardoner to be either a eunuch ("gelding") or a homosexual.

 Modernity

 Early Modernity

-Records of "molly houses" -- public houses where men had sex with other men -- in England date back from 1700 into the 1730s.
-Men who It was common for men to address each other using feminine nicknames, though there is no evidence of any other gender nonconforming behavior that might today be considered indicative of a transgender identity.
+Records of "molly houses"—public houses where men had sex with other men—in England date back from 1700 into the 1730s.
+It was common for men to address each other using feminine nicknames, though there is no evidence of any other gender nonconforming behavior that might today be considered indicative of a transgender identity.
 When information about them reached the public, there was widespread outrage in the press.

 European Enlightenment ideas contributed to the French revolutionaries indirectly decriminalising gay sex in 1789 as part of the separation of secular and religious laws, though homophobia remained rampant in both secular and religious governments in an attempt to uphold the "highest moral standards".